jemmy512/book-notes/C++/EffectiveModernC++.md

 Neither std::move and std::forward do anything at runtime.

 # Item_24: Distinguish universal reference from rvalue reference
-If a function template parameter has type T&& for a deduced type T, or if an object is declared using auto&&, the parameter or object is a universal reference.
+If a function template parameter has type `T&&` for a deduced type T, or if an object is declared using `auto&&`, the parameter or object is a universal reference.

 If the form of the type declaration isn't precisely type&&, or if type deduction does not occur, type&& denotes an rvalue reference.